NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/docs/source/guides/developer-guide.rst

 Source Code Repository
 ----------------------

-Source code for the NLNZ Tools SIP Generation Fairfax is stored in github at: https://github.com/NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/ Contributors to the codebase will require a github account.
+Source code for the NLNZ Tools SIP Generation Newspapers is stored in github at: https://github.com/NLNZDigitalPreservation/nlnz-tools-sip-generation-newspapers/ Contributors to the codebase will require a github account.